cozy/cozy.github.io/README.md

 This documentation is built with [MkDocs](http://www.mkdocs.org).

+All sources are in the `dev` branch and the `master` branch contains the "live" built site.
+The CI builds the site from the `dev` branch and automatically publish the built result in the `master` branch.

+/!\ PLEASE DO NOT DIRECTLY EDIT THE `master` BRANCH

-To edit the documentation, just edit the files inside `src`.
+To edit the documentation, just edit the files inside `src` on the `dev` branch.

 If you want to see your updates, install mkdocs: